 In this exclusive Defeat Diabetes event, Dr David Unwin joined Defeat Diabetes founder, Dr Peter Brukner, to discuss whether a low carb diet can reverse type 2 diabetes.
 We’ve summarised the highlights of the discussion, but we highly recommend watching the full event below.

 Missed out on the live webinar?
-Watch the replay of this dynamite duo below, or download the full transcript here.
+Watch the replay of this dynamite duo below.

 Can you reverse type 2 diabetes?